-As a tourist in London, you won’t be short of company.
+As a tourist in London Dropdown content, you won’t be short of company.
 The capital has the three most popular free visitor attractions in the UK (British Museum; National Gallery; Natural History Museum).
-It also lays claim to the top three paid-for sites (Tower of London; St Paul's Cathedral; Westminster Abbey).
+It also lays claim to the top three paid-for sites (Tower of London Dropdown content; St Paul's Cathedral Dropdown content; Westminster Abbey Dropdown content).

 But should you start finding all the people wearing their backpacks on their chests a little oppressive, it’s time to shake them off your tail.
-As one of the authors of TheRough Guide to London, Neil McQuillian has got this down to a fine art.
+As one of the authors of TheRough Guide to London Dropdown content, Neil McQuillian has got this down to a fine art.
 Here are his top tips.

 Mews, alleyways, yards, courts – London does atmospheric walking like few other places on Earth.
 And the more you walk, the more you find; roads seem to call out to you, leading you on, ensnaring you in a wonderful riddle.
 Getting lost in London is one of its great pleasures.